slmjkdbtl/is-is-odd/README.md

 # is-is-odd

-> Returns true if the given function is is-odd
+> check if the given function is is-odd

 ## Install